scipy-conference/scipy_proceedings/papers/edis_jakupovic/edis_jakupovic.rst

 The molecular dynamics (MD) simulation approach :cite:`Huggins:2019` is widely used across the biomolecular and materials sciences, accounting for more than one quarter of the total computing time :cite:`Fox:2019` in the Extreme Science and Engineering Discovery Environment (XSEDE) network of national supercomputers in the US :cite:`xsede`.
 MD simulations, especially in the realm of studying protein dynamics, serve an important purpose in characterizing the dynamics, and ultimately the function of a protein :cite:`Orozco:2014dq`.
-While the parameters involved in fine tuning the physics driving these simulations continues to improve, the computational demand of longer, more accurate simulations increases :cite:`Dror:2012cr`.
+While the parameters involved in fine tuning the physics driving these simulations continue to improve, the computational demand of longer, more accurate simulations increases :cite:`Dror:2012cr`.
 As high performance computing (HPC) resources continue to improve in performance, the size of MD simulation files are now commonly terabytes in size, making serial analysis of these trajectory files impractical :cite:`Cheatham:2015`.
 Parallel analysis is a necessity for the efficient use of both HPC resources and a scientist’s time :cite:`Beckstein:2018, Fox:2019`.
-MD trajectory analysis can be parallelized using task-based or MPI-based approaches, each with their own advantages and disadvantages :cite:`Paraskevakos:2018`.
+MD trajectory analysis can be parallelized using task-based or MPI-based (message passing interface) approaches, each with their own advantages and disadvantages :cite:`Paraskevakos:2018`.
 Here we investigate parallel trajectory analysis with the MDAnalysis_ Python library :cite:`Michaud-Agrawal:2011, Gowers:2016`.
 MDAnalysis is a widely used package in the molecular simulation community that can read and write over 25 popular MD trajectory file formats while providing a common object-oriented interface that makes data available as numpy_ arrays :cite:`Harris:2020`.
 Previous work that focused on developing a task-based approach to parallel analysis found that an I/O bound task only scaled to 12 cores due to a file I/O bottleneck :cite:`Fan:2019`.